How Did Oviraptor Behave: Unveiling the Secrets of this Prehistoric Creature

 Understanding the feeding conduct of Oviraptors has been a topic of discussion amongst paleontologists.
 While some accept as accurate that they have been omnivores, others argue that they had been to begin with herbivorous.
 Fossilized remains of Oviraptors had been determined with small prey animals, plant material, and gastroliths (stones ingested for beneficial resource digestion).
 The method comes from a diverse diet that could have included small vertebrates, eggs, and plant matter.

-Oviraptor’s carnal Adaptations
+Oviraptor’s Carnal Adaptations

 Physical feature: